Morel Mushrooms Organic Indoor Mushroom Growing Kits Outdoor Mushroom Plug Spawn Organic Gourmet Mushroom Baskets Dried Mushrooms About Us

 Cytoplasm – golgi body – modifies proteins, segregate proteins and glyco-proteins for internal and external cellular use and cell wall growth.

-Host Defense Potentiator, Biological Response Modulators
+Host Defense Potentiators, Biological Response Modulators

 Support Immune functions